 Sequential delivery upon completion

-If your material needs to be delivered in a specific order, i.e. your students have to complete Course A before they can access Course B, you can make your courses Hidden and then only give them the link to enrol in the next course once they’ve finished the previous one.
+If your material needs to be delivered in a specific order, i.e. your students have to complete Course A before they can access Course B, you can make your courses Hidden and then only give them the link to enroll in the next course once they’ve finished the previous one.

 Using our email notifications, you can add a link to enroll to the next course in your completion email.